By Rachel Lankester, Founder, Magnificent Midlife

-Listen to Professor Joyce Harper on the Magnificent Midlife Podcast
+Listen to Professor Joyce Harper talking about menopause and HRT on the Magnificent Midlife Podcast

 Immediately after coming off HRT, I was my own guinea pig.
 When I had an alcoholic drink or some chocolate I immediately had a hot flush, so I could see the impact these things had on me.
 This hasn’t meant that I have stopped drinking or eating chocolate.
 When I first came off HRT, I just thought of the hot flush as my little power surge and it was worth it!
 As time has gone on, these things don’t impact me anymore as they did when I first stopped the hormone treatment.

 One hormone treatment I do still continue occasionally is vaginal estrogen as vaginal dryness can be an issue.
 But I only take this when I remember and it’s not a problem if I forget.
 I now prefer a vaginal estrogen cream, as the Vagifem pessaries, each with a plastic applicator, seem environmentally very unfriendly!
 I feel more comfortable with this as it is so localized and not impacting my whole hormone system.

 I recommend a brilliant lubricant Pjur silicon lubricant.
 I’ve also talked elsewhere about the power of vibrators which can be particularly useful post menopause.
 If you haven’t indulged already now is seriously the time!